 “I would usually have a glass of wine each day with dinner.
-I’ve never smoked nor did recreational drugs.
+I’ve never smoked and haven’t ever used recreational drugs.
 I was on holiday last summer but it wasn’t abroad.”

 Flucloxacillin and co-amoxiclav are the most common causes of drug-induced jaundice.

 Others include paracetamol (in overdose), nitrofurantoin, steroids, oral contraceptive pill, tuberculosisdrugs and malariadrugs.